cataaptr/BubbleSort-Assembly/README.md

 2. Reads the number of numbers and stores them in a vector
 3. Sort the vector using the Bubblesort sorting algorithm
 4. Show sorted numbers

+ # 🔧 What I used
+ - Assembly X86
+ - Notepad++ and DOSBOX
+ - Sorting Algorithm

 # 🎯 What I learned
 - Handling flags and registers